gpilab/foray/src/tools/math/README.md

 Visual
 - [x] rendered equation
 - [x] resize handles
-- [-] bounds are determined dynamically, and accurately surround the equation
+- [x] bounds are determined dynamically, and accurately surround the equation

 Behavior
 - [x] Can be drag and dropped